Peach State Classic

 -If the most precise reading of the resolution results in a bad topic, that's a gripe for the topic comity, not a justification for trying to re-define the topic (on either the aff or the neg).
 Is it possible to win my ballot on debatability?
 Yes.
 Does it require a lot of impact work?
 Also yes.

--Instead of focusing on only winning I should look at debatiability, predictability, or any of there component parts, consider how I will evaluate the round after it ends.
-Often times both teams have offered a number of lenses that modify one or more of these categories and how they interact.
+-Instead of focusing on only winning I should look at debatiability, predictability, or any of their component parts, consider how I will evaluate the round after it ends.
+Often times both teams have offered multiple lenses that modify one or more of these categories and how they interact.
 The teams that win T debates in front of me are usually the ones who come closest to identifying all the impacts and framing devices in the debate and explaining how they resolve.

 DAs